Seamus Martin

-Seamus Martin (born 1942) is the retired international editor of The Irish Times and is the brother and only sibling of Diarmuid Martin the Roman Catholic Archbishop of Dublin.
-He is a former member of board of the Broadcasting Authority of Ireland the State regulatory body for broadcasting in the Republic of Ireland.
+Seamus Martin (born 1942) is a journalist and the former international editor of The Irish Times.
+He was on the board of the Broadcasting Authority of Ireland, the state regulatory body for broadcasting in the Republic of Ireland.

+Early life and education

-Born in Dublin, he was educated at Gormanston College in County Meath and the College of Commerce Rathmines (now part of the Dublin Institute of Technology).
-He also studied economics at L'Ecole de la Chambre de Commerce et d'Industrie de Paris.
+Seamus Martin is the brother and only sibling of Diarmuid Martin, the Roman Catholic Archbishop of Dublin.
+Born in Dublin, Seamus Martin was educated at Gormanston College in County Meath and the College of Commerce Rathmines, now part of the Dublin Institute of Technology.
+He studied economics at L'Ecole de la Chambre de Commerce et d'Industrie de Paris.

+Career

-Martin has been one of Ireland's most versatile journalists, having been a leading sports commentator in his younger days in The Irish Press and the Irish Independent, sports editor of the Sunday Tribune and a columnist in the Evening Herald.
-Later he became Features Editor of The Irish Times, a columnist in that newspaper and afterwards a foreign correspondent who covered the two most important stories of the late 20th century.
+Martin was a sports commentator in his younger days in The Irish Press and the Irish Independent, sports editor of the Sunday Tribune and a columnist in the Evening Herald.
+Later he became features editor of The Irish Times, a columnist in that newspaper and afterwards a foreign correspondent.